fandango-fuzzer/fandango/docs/Bits.md

 !fandango fuzz --format=bits -f bits.fan -n 1 -c '<italic> == chr(1) and <bold> == chr(0)'
 ```

-When producing inputs, Fandango follows the order in which bits and bytes are specified in the grammar.
-This allows us to set the value of the entire `format_flag` field using a constraint such as
+We can also easily set the value of the entire `format_flag` field using a constraint:

 ```shell
 $ fandango fuzz --format=bits -f bits.fan -n 1 -c '<format_flag> == chr(0b11110000)'